-- When students work alone, they don’t learn to collaborate with other students, and communication skills may suffer.
+- When students work alone, they don’t learn to collaborate with other students, and their communication skills may suffer.

-- Teacher-centered instruction doesn’t allow students to express themselves, ask questions and direct their own learning.
+- Teacher-centered instruction doesn’t allow students to express themselves, ask questions, and direct their own learning.

 When a classroom operates with student-centered instruction, students and instructors share the focus.
 Instead of listening to the teacher exclusively, students and teachers interact equally.
 Group work is encouraged, and students learn to collaborate and communicate with one another.

 - Students learn important communicative and collaborative skills through group work.